-This especially means reducing damaging presences in the blood, such as blood glucose from eating too much sugar and processed foods.
+This especially means reducing damaging presences in the blood, such as blood glucose from overeating sugar and processed foods.
 Though it’s shown to affect health to a lesser degree, it means lowering the bloodstream of lipids like cholesterol, too.

-One might wonder: blood building lowers harmful substances in the blood, such as blood sugars.
-It’s also known to reduce other bad things like toxins.
+One might wonder: blood-building lowers harmful substances in the blood, such as blood sugars.
+It’s also known to reduce other harmful things like toxins.

 Sounds familiar, right?
 Yes—we’re talking about detoxifying.